Michal-Pavlicek/digital-clock/README.md

 * 010 - minutes
 * 100 - hours

-and can be changed with BTN_R
+and can be changed with BTN_R.
 ## References
 * https://github.com/tomas-fryza/vhdl-labs
 * https://chatgpt.com/